-I’ll tell exactly what I did.
-I put all of those amazing flavors and fragrances together and made the most delicious, aromatic marinade of all time.
-You might drink it, it’s so good — but, please don’t because you’ll need it marinate the Mahi Mahi.
+I put all of these amazing flavors and fragrances together and made the most delicious, aromatic marinade of all time.

 This dish is light, healthy, packed with flavor, and beautiful.

-I hope you enjoy this Thai Mahi Mahi as much as I do!
+I hope you love this Thai Baked Mahi Mahi recipe as much as I do!

 This is not a sponsored post and as always, I only write about things I love.

-Fresh and gorgeous Thai flavors blend together perfectly to make this Thai Mahi Mahi over-the-top-delicious.
+Fresh and gorgeous Thai flavors blend together perfectly to make this Thai Baked Mahi Mahi over-the-top-delicious.

 - 1/2 cup light coconut milk

-- 1 1/2 tablespoons fresh mint, finely chopped
+- 1 1/2 tablespoons fresh mint, washed and dried, finely chopped

-- 1 tablespoon fresh Thai basil (or othr basil is okay too), finely chopped
+- 1 tablespoon fresh Thai basil (or other basil is okay too), washed and dried, finely chopped

-- 1 tablespoon lemongrass (click here for how to cut the lemongrass), finely chopped
+- 1 tablespoon lemongrass (click here for how to cut the lemongrass), washed and dried, finely chopped

 - 1 teaspoon fresh garlic, minced